-Credit card processing for healthcare services differs somewhat from other card processing services because of the legal side of it.
-Most of the popular billing services like PayPal or Vimeo can’t be used for medical billing because their technologies don’t operate within the scope of HIPAA requirements.
+Credit card processing for healthcare services differs somewhat from other card processing optionsbecause of its legal side.
+Most popular billing services like PayPal or Vimeo can’t be used for medical billing because their technologies don’t meet HIPAA requirements for the online payment processing.

 There are many nuances that healthcare providers should pay attention to in a HIPAA-compliant online payment.
 Often, these aspects are left out by the mainstream payment systems.
 For instance, the payment system used in the medical field should not provide any patient’s health information on the bills or receipts, the processor should be PCI DSS compliant, the data shouldn’t be stored electronically or otherwise, etc.

 Many of the aforementioned legal requirements are stated in the Health Insurance Portability and Accountability Act (HIPAA).
 Adopted in 1996, HIPAA serves as a set of guidelines for securing patient data.
-In this article, we’ll review the importance of HIPAA compliance for the involved entities, discuss how to arrange it if you’re in the telemedicine business or support it, and how the Empeek team can assist your business with secure card payment solutions.
+In this article, we’ll review the importance of HIPAA-compliant payment methods for the involved entities, discuss how to arrange compliance if you’re in the telemedicine business or support it, and how the Empeek team can assist your business with secure card payment solutions.

 Secure Payment Processing Solutions for Telehealth Business

-Shortly put, HIPAA obliges the medical providers, business associates, insurances, and developers to conduct their activity regarding the patient’s information without exposing it to risks associated with sharing, transferring, storing, or using the patient’s information.
-In this article, we will focus on HIPAA compliance regarding healthcare credit card processing solutions as an essential element of most patient-hospital interactions.
+Shortly put, HIPAA obliges medical providers, business associates, insurers, and developers to conduct their activity regarding the patient’s information without exposing it to risks associated with sharing, transferring, storing, or using the patient’s information.
+In this article, we will focus on HIPAA-compliant credit card processing solutions as an essential element of most patient-hospital interactions.
 Every time a patient receives services offline or through a telehealth app, they will need to complete payment.

 For the medical industry, HIPAA compliance, including HIPAA-compliant credit card processing practices, is the most important criteria for being deemed as a lawful provider since HIPAA violations can entail penalties, license loss, or even criminal charges.
 They also undermine the healthcare organization’s reputation and show patients they should never trust it.

-Therefore, if you run a medical office, provide telemedicine services, help the provider institution with maintenance/service, store or process the personal patient’s information, you should be compliant with the HIPAA requirements concerning the online payment processing for telemedicine services.
+Therefore, if you run a medical office, provide telemedicine services for therapists and patients, help the provider institution with maintenance/service, store or process the personal patient’s information, you should be compliant with the HIPAA requirements concerning the online payment processing for telemedicine services.
 Here’s what the situation is as of now.

 Telehealth Industry Overview: Current State and Stats

-On top of that, it’s only a start for the industry, as it’s expected to grow from $61.40 bn in 2019 to $559.52 bn in 2027 with more than half of it to be dedicated to service provision.
+On top of that, it’s only a start for the industry, as it’s expected to grow from $61.40 bn in 2019 to $559.52 bn in 2027, with more than half of it dedicated to service provision.
 The reason?
 Telehealth allows health care providers to increase continuity of care, extend access beyond normal clinic hours, reduce patient travel burden, and help overcome clinician shortages, particularly in rural areas.
 Patients can access telemedicine services for surgeons and other specialists to consult on minor health issues remotely.